proofcert/fpccheck/README.md

 do except make a decision on the conclusion of the lemma, picking hypotheses for its assumptions during the synchronous phase.
-At the end, we obtain a negative formula that closes the bipole and coincides with the desired conclusion, so `search` concludes the branch and proof.
+At the end, we obtain a negative formula that closes the bipole and coincides with the desired conclusion, so `search` concludes both branch and proof.

     (apply?
 0 0 (idx "local") search)